JuliaGeometry/Meshing.jl/docs/src/api.md

 ## GeometryTypes

 Meshing extends the mesh types in GeometryTypes for convience and use with visualization tools such as Makie and MeshCat.
-Any instance of an `AbstractMesh` may be called with arguements as follows:
+Any instance of an `AbstractMesh` may be called with arguments as follows:

 ```
     (::Type{MT})(df::SignedDistanceField{3,ST,FT}, method::AbstractMeshingAlgorithm)::MT where {MT <: AbstractMesh, ST, FT}